Pendlebury

 There are a several good cities in the Pendlebury area like Salford, and Manchester.

-Pendlebury has some unmissable museums nearby like Salford Museum and Art Gallery, The Imperial War Museum Salford, and Lancashire Mining Museum at Astley Green.
+There are a several good museums in the Pendlebury area like Salford Museum and Art Gallery, The Imperial War Museum Salford, and Lancashire Mining Museum at Astley Green.

 Don't miss Manchester Airport's airports if visiting the area around Pendlebury.